 There isn’t a shortage of historical forts and castles in England.
-But do you know all the facts about Warwick Castle?

 What was once the epitome of efficient military architecture is now a popular tourist attraction.
 That’s quite normal as it has over 1,100 years of history behind it.